-On May 4, 2009, PBG issued a press release announcing that its board of directors had rejected PepsiCo's proposal to acquire PBG as grossly inadequate based on the unanimous recommendation of PBG's special committee.
-In addition to rejecting PepsiCo's proposal to acquire PBG and in response thereto, on May 4, 2009 PBG's board of directors also announced that it had adopted a stockholder rights plan and declared a dividend of one right for each share of PBG's common stock outstanding as of the close of business on May 14, 2009, approved retention agreements for certain key employees and amended PBG's bylaws to include notice and informational requirements for stockholder proposals and stockholder action by written consent.
+Prior to the opening of the trading market in New York on May 4, 2009, PBG issued a press release announcing the PBG Board's rejection of PepsiCo's proposal and containing a text of the letter.
+The press release stated that PBG had adopted a stockholder rights plan and declared a dividend of one right for each share of PBG's common stock outstanding as of the close of business on May 14, 2009, approved retention agreements for certain key employees and amended PBG's bylaws to include notice and informational requirements for stockholder proposals and stockholder action by written consent.

-On May 6, 2009, at a regularly scheduled meeting of the board of directors of PepsiCo, PepsiCo senior management, together with Centerview Partners, BofA Merrill Lynch and Davis Polk, updated the PepsiCo directors as to the status of the proposals to acquire PBG and PAS, including that PBG's board of directors had rejected PepsiCo's proposal to acquire PBG and adopted the measures described in the preceding paragraph.
+On May 6, 2009, at a regularly scheduled meeting of the board of directors of PepsiCo, PepsiCo senior management, together with Centerview Partners, BofA Merrill Lynch and Davis Polk, updated the PepsiCo directors as to the status of the proposals to acquire PBG and PAS, including that the PBG Board had rejected PepsiCo's proposal to acquire PBG and adopted the measures described in the preceding paragraph.

-Also on May 6, 2009, PAS' transactions committee held a meeting with representatives from Goldman Sachs, Briggs and Morgan and Sullivan & Cromwell to discuss the PepsiCo proposal.
-At this meeting, PAS' transactions committee recommended that PAS' board of directors determine that the PepsiCo proposal was unacceptable and not in the best interests of PAS stockholders.
-Later that day, the governance, finance and nominating committee of PAS' board of directors, which is referred to in this proxy statement/prospectus as the governance committee, met and recommended that PAS' board of directors amend PAS' existing stockholder rights plan to extend the expiration date of the plan from May 20, 2009 to May 20, 2010.
-Also, later on May 6, 2009, based upon the recommendations of PAS' transactions and governance committees, PAS' board of directors unanimously determined that PepsiCo's proposal to acquire PAS was not acceptable and was not in the best interests of PAS stockholders and amended PAS' existing stockholder rights plan to extend the expiration date of the plan from May 20, 2009 to May 20, 2010.
-On May 7, PAS issued a press release announcing the determination of its board of directors with respect to the PepsiCo proposal, based on the recommendation of PAS' transactions committee, and the amendment of PAS' stockholder rights plan.
+Also on May 7, 2009, PAS announced that its board of directors, based on the recommendation of the PAS transactions committee, had unanimously determined that PepsiCo's proposal to acquire PAS was not acceptable or in the best interests of PAS' stockholders, and that PAS had amended its existing stockholder rights plan to extend the expiration date of the plan from May 20, 2009 to May 20, 2010.
 The press release also stated PAS' belief that the proposal significantly undervalued the strategic benefits of system consolidation, did not reflect the value of PAS' strengths and stand-alone strategies, as evidenced by PAS' strong first quarter results, and substantially undervalued the synergies that could be obtained in the proposed transaction.

-Also on May 7, 2009, in response to the announcements of PAS rejecting PepsiCo's proposal to acquire PAS and PBG rejecting PepsiCo's proposal to acquire PBG, PepsiCo issued a press release reiterating its belief that it had made full and fair offers for both companies that were in the best interests of PAS, PBG and their respective stockholders and represented a premium of 17.1% over the closing price of the common stock of PAS and PBG on April 17, 2009.
-The release also reported that, compared with the 30-day average closing prices, the offers represented a premium of 33.4% for PAS and 36% for PBG.
+On May 7, 2009, in response to the announcements of PBG rejecting PepsiCo's proposal to acquire PBG and PAS rejecting PepsiCo's proposal to acquire PAS, PepsiCo issued a press release reiterating its belief that it had made full and fair offers for both companies that were in the best interests of PBG, PAS and their respective stockholders and represented a premium of 17.1% over the closing price of PBG common stock and PAS common stock on April 17, 2009.
+The release also reported that, compared with the 30-day average closing prices, the offers represented a premium of 36% for PBG and 33.4% for PAS.

 On May 11, 2009, PepsiCo, along with Mr. Compton and Ms. Trudell (PepsiCo employees who are also members of PBG's board of directors), filed a complaint against PBG and the members of PBG's board of directors (other than Mr. Compton and Ms. Trudell) in the Court of Chancery of the State of Delaware.
-The complaint alleged that PBG's board of directors had held a board meeting without providing notice to Mr. Compton and Ms. Trudell, that the defensive measures taken at that meeting and announced on May 4, 2009 were void and that the stockholder rights plan adopted at the meeting was procedurally and substantively infirm.
+The complaint alleged that PBG's board of directors had held a board meeting without providing notice to Mr. Compton and Ms. Trudell, that the defensive measures approved at that meeting and announced on May 4, 2009 were void and that the stockholder rights plan adopted in the meeting was procedurally and substantively infirm.

-On May 13, 2009, Ms. Nooyi sent a letter to PBG's board of directors reiterating PepsiCo's belief that the retention agreements announced on May 4, 2009 were improperly adopted and void.
+On May 13, 2009, Ms. Nooyi sent a letter to the PBG Board reiterating PepsiCo's belief that the retention agreements announced on May 4, 2009 were improperly adopted and void.